smatechnologies/ibm-i-agent-docs/docs/events-utilities/external-events.md

        *	S: Perform a simple check which skips after, conflict, and circular dependencies.

 XSCHCNL - Schedule Cancel
-*	To cancel a schedule, enter an existing OpCon/xps Schedule's name and date.
+*	To cancel a schedule, enter an existing OpCon Schedule's name and date.
 *	The default Schedule date is CURRENT.

 XSCHDLT - Schedule Delete
-*	To delete a schedule, enter an existing OpCon/xps Schedule’s name and date. o	The default Schedule date is CURRENT.
+*	To delete a schedule, enter an existing OpCon Schedule’s name and date. o	The default Schedule date is CURRENT.

 XSCHHLD - Schedule Hold
-*	To place a schedule On Hold, enter an existing OpCon/xps Schedule's name and date.
+*	To place a schedule On Hold, enter an existing OpCon Schedule's name and date.
 *	The default Schedule date is CURRENT.

 XSCHRLS - Schedule Release
-*	To release a schedule, enter an existing OpCon/xps Schedule's name and date.
+*	To release a schedule, enter an existing OpCon Schedule's name and date.
 *	The default Schedule date is CURRENT.

 XSCHSTR - Schedule Start
-*	To start a schedule, enter an existing OpCon/xps Schedule's name and date.
+*	To start a schedule, enter an existing OpCon Schedule's name and date.
 *	The default Schedule date is CURRENT.